Euan Aitken: Early career

-Dragons (2015 - 2020)
+St. George Illawarra (2015 - 2020)

 On 31 January and 1 February, Aitken played for the Dragons in the 2015 NRL Auckland Nines.
 In Round 3 of the 2015 NRL season, he made his NRL début for the Dragons against the Canberra Raiders, playing at centre in the Dragons' 22–20 win at Canberra Stadium.
 On 23 March, he re-signed with the Dragons on a two-year contract.
 In Round 6 against the Canterbury-Bankstown Bulldogs, he scored his first NRL career try in the Dragons' 31–6 win at ANZ Stadium.
 He finished off his début year in the NRL having played in 23 matches and scoring six tries for the Dragons.
 On 26 September, he played for the Prime Minister's XIII against Papua New Guinea, playing off the interchange bench and scoring a try in his team's 40-12 win at Port Moresby.